ratteripenta/homepage-django/README.md

 ### Create a virtual environment

+Here you have two options.

+#### Option 1: Create from file

 First thing required is setting up the development environment.
-In the root of the project there is a file named `venv_ubuntu.yml`, which contains all the required information for setting up the Python virtual environment with `conda`.
+In the root of the project there is a file named `venv_ubuntu.yml` or `venv_pi.yml` respective of your target OS.
+The dependency file contains all the required information for setting up the Python virtual environment with `conda`.

 First install conda:

     pip install conda

-Then navigate to the project root in a terminal and run:
+Then navigate to the project root in a terminal and run (for example):

-    conda env create -f venv_ubuntu.html
+    conda env create -f venv_ubuntu.yml

 This should be enough.
 Otherwise consult [Conda documentation](https://conda.io/docs/) for using files with virtual environment creation and troubleshooting the problems.
 The `venv_ubuntu.yml` has been created with `conda env export` so there should be no gimmicks implemented by me.

+#### Option 2: Install packages by hand

+Required packages and their preferred install methods are listed below.

+Preferably with `conda install`:

+    django
+    requests

+With `pip install`:

+    django-markdownx

+However you must define your Python version accordingly and test that the website application runs fine with it.

 ### Create a superuser